 At the time of the sale, the notary informs the buyer how much the transfer duties are.
 Once the bill of sale has been signed, the notary sends a copy to the land registry office, which then forwards it to the Town.

 The Town’s Administrative and Financial Department sends out the invoice for property transfer duties within approximately two months, depending on the circumstances.

 IN PERSON (Town Hall):

 - Cheque or postdated cheque*

-*The Town’s Administrative and Financial Services Department accepts postdated cheques for all three payments.
+*The Town’s Administrative and Financial Services Department accepts postdated cheques.
 Cheques must be made out to the Town of Pincourt.